 - Preheat your oven to 440ºF (225ºC).

-- Place all the ingredients in a ‘milk’ pan and whisk.
+- Place all the ingredients in a ‘milk’ pan and whisk, or for a smoother consistency, first process in your blender.

 - Heat the mixture up, mixing virtually non-stop, until you have a thickish consistency.
 Lower the heat, and continue cooking for a further minute or so.